Delays and cancellations so far today at London Gatwick

-Delays and cancellations at London Gatwick today so far on Thursday, July 31 - including easyJet
+Delays and cancellations at London Gatwick today so far on Friday, August 1

-As a result of a technical issue at National Air Traffic Services (NATS) Swanwick air traffic control centre, NATS limited the number of aircraft flying in the London control area in order to ensure safety.

-NATS has restored the system and, in an update shared yesterday, said it was ‘working with affected airlines and airports to clear the backlog safely’.

 Gatwick ready to deliver smoother journeys and faster security ahead of peak summer season